Marthe K. Brun received her doctorate in personalized treatment

 The research led to new guidelines

-In 2019, Marthe Kirkesæther Brun started as a full-time PhD scholar at the research center REMEDY at Diakonhjemmet hospital.
-On 25 April 2024, she defended her dissertation and thereby completed her doctorate.
+In 2019, Marthe Kirkesæther Brun started as a full-time PhD fellow at the REMEDY research center at Diakonhjemmet Hospital.
+On April 25, 2024, she defended her thesis and thus completed her doctorate.
 The research has resulted in new treatment guidelines for patients with inflammatory joint disease.
 The guidelines involve monitoring and adjusting medication, known as therapeutic drug monitoring.

 Medical revolution for inflammatory diseases

-As a doctor specializing in rheumatology (LIS), Brun took an interest in patients who do not get the full effect of infliximab and other biological treatment.
-Two out of three people with inflammatory joint diseases who are treated with these medicines achieve freedom from symptoms.
-Those who do not respond well to the treatment can have major problems and risk developing joint damage.
+As a specialist in rheumatology, Brun became interested in patients who do not respond adequately to infliximab and other biological treatments.
+Two out of three patients with inflammatory joint diseases treated with these drugs achieve symptom freedom.
+Those who do not respond well to treatment can have significant discomfort and risk developing joint damage.

 Same treatment – different effect

-In 2016, researchers from Diakonhjemmet Hospital, Silje Watterdal Syversen, Guro Løvik Goll and Espen A. Haavardsholm, together with researchers in gastromedicine and laboratory medicine at AHUS and Oslo University Hospital respectively, were awarded support from KLINBEFORSK for the randomized controlled NOR-DRUM studies.
-Helse Sør-East has funded Brun's doctoral project which is linked to these studies.
+In 2016, researchers from Diakonhjemmet Hospital, Silje Watterdal Syversen, Guro Løvik Goll and Espen A. Haavardsholm, together with researchers within gastroenterology and laboratory medicine at AHUS and Oslo University Hospital, respectively, were awarded support from KLINBEFORSK for the randomized controlled NOR-DRUM studies.
+South-Eastern Health has funded Brun's doctoral project related to these studies.

-- This gave me the opportunity to do research to find out what actually happens when the treatment with such a widely used drug as infliximab does not work, says Brun.
+–With that, I had the opportunity to conduct research to find out what really happens when treatment with such a widely used drug as infliximab does not work, says Brun.

-615 patients with inflammatory bowel, joint or skin disease, treated with infliximab, from Diakonhjemmet hospital and 20 other Norwegian hospitals, participated in the NOR-DRUM studies.
-The researchers learned that many people are treated until they become symptom-free, but that not everyone gets a full effect.
-In some, the immune system formed antibodies that bind to the drug and prevent it from working.
+615 patients with inflammatory bowel disease, joints or skin, treated with infliximab, from Diakonhjemmet Hospital and 20 other Norwegian hospitals, participated in the NOR-DRUM studies.
+The researchers found that many were treated until they were symptom-free, but that not all had a satisfactory effect.
+In some, the immune system formed antibodies that bound to the drug and prevented it from working.

 – These antibodies are an important reason why patients do not get a good enough effect from the treatment, says Brun.